victorlevasseur/YAPG-modding-doc/docs/lua.md

  value and for `set_value`, the `value` must be a **proxy object** too.

- However, the game provides functions to convert from/to these proxy objects.
+ The game provides functions to convert from/to these proxy objects.
 These functions are :

- -   `as_xxx()`: converts from the proxy object returned by `get_attribute` to the xxx type.
+ -   `as_xxx()`: converts from the proxy object returned by `get_value` to the xxx type.
- -   `xxx_value()`: converts a value of type xxx to a proxy object usable by `set_attribute`.
+ -   `xxx_value()`: converts a value of type xxx to a proxy object usable by `set_value`.

  `xxx` must be the name of the type (float, int, unsigned_int, string...).